-- 2. (1) These regulations apply to the Erongo region during the specified period. - (2) If there is a conflict between the provisions of these regulations and any other law the provisions of these regulations prevail.
+- 2. (1) Except where otherwise indicated, these regulations apply to the whole Erongo region during the specified period. - (2) If there is a conflict between the provisions of these regulations and any other law the provisions of these regulations prevail: Provided that any later regulations made under Article 26(5) of the Namibian Constitution will prevail if it is in conflict with these regulations.